jamietre/CsQuery/README.md

 SHORTCOMINGS

-- Small subset of jQuery API
+- Subset of jQuery API
-- DOM model does not exactly match browser DOM API right now (this will be fixed so API for DomObject heirachy will change -- avoid using
+- DOM model does not exactly match browser DOM API.
+Am not sure whether the convenience of having a better API outwieighs the lack of portability between client and server - may revisit this.
-  DOM element methods directly, instead use Attr() to change attributes)
 - Some nuances of element properties (e.g."checked") may not exactly mimic browser behavior.
 This isn't consistent across browsers though,
-- Doesn't completely handle text nodes (some jQuery methods do deal with them).
-They are parsed and stored in the DOM and output properly. but cannot be manipulated directly.
-Probably not hard to fix.

-HELP ME!

-This code has a really, really simple infrastructure for the DOM, and selector engine.
-Implementing new selectors, methods, etc should be REALLY EASY.
-I wrote this to serve a specific purpose, and even though it's a fun project I don't have time to work on a lot of features I don't need right now.
-I will keep updating it over time but feel free to add any new methods you want.

 **Object Model**